micmejia/bible-dump/AMPC/Mark/Mark 10.md

-For this reason a man shall leave [behind] his father and his mother _and be_ _joined to his wife and cleave closely to her permanently_,
+For this reason a man shall leave [behind] his father and his mother and be joined to his wife and cleave closely to her permanently,